David Bowie's Scottish art collection revealed

-The extensive Scottish art collection of pop and rock icon David Bowie have been revealed for the first time.
+The extensive Scottish art collection of pop and rock icon David Bowie has been revealed for the first time.

 John Bellany, Alan Davie, Eduardo Paolozzi, Peter Howson and Ken Currie are among the artists represented in his vast archive which is coming up for auction.

-More than 25 different works from artists north of the border will be represented, with others including Wilhelmina Barns-Graham, William Scott, Wiliam Turnbull and Duncan Grant.
+More than 350 works of art are expected to generate more than £10 million in sales during a two-day auction of Bowie’s secret collection, which will be on display in London in the run-up to the sale.

-Bowie was a close friend of the East Lothian-born artist Bellany, one of Scotland’s most revered contemporary artists, who passed away three years ago.
+More than 25 different works from artists north of the border will be up for grabs, including Wilhelmina Barns-Graham, William Scott, Wiliam Turnbull and Duncan Grant.

 “Bellany was one of Bowie’s favourite artists and the two shared a close friendship.
 Bellany recalled how Bowie told him he hung his monumental early work Fishermen in the Snow next to his painting by Tintoretto: ‘He told me he thought my work stood up very well in such company.’